Frequently Asked Questions about Hypnotherapy

 Here are some of the most commonly asked questions about what to expect from Hypnotherapy.

-1. What does the RTT Hypnotherapy session feel like?
+1. What does the Hypnotherapy session feel like?

 The experience feels different for different people.
 Some people feel a floating sensation, some do not.
 Others may feel sleepy, some do not.
 Most people feel relaxed and at ease, that is commonly reported.
 What is most important is to know that how you feel is not an indicator of how effective it is.